Your Achieving Accreditation experience starts here

 - Accreditation Handbook for Ambulatory Health Care (pdf)

-- Access to recorded sessions through October 15, 2021
+- Access to recorded sessions for 30 days after the event

 American with Disabilities Act

 If you need any of the auxiliary aids or services identified in the Americans with Disabilities Act to attend this program, please contact us

 The purpose of this program is to provide learners with the knowledge and skills needed to prepare for an AAAHC accreditation survey, i.e., to ensure understanding of AAAHC Accreditation Standards, and knowledge of how to apply the core and relevant adjunct standards in the specific ambulatory settings in which they work.